jonaac/Bitcoin-price-prediction-with-Deep-RL/README.md

 # Bitcoin price prediction with Deep RL

 In this project, I take a dataset of bitcoin prices, preprocess the data, and implement two LSTM models.
-The first model predicts bitcoin's day-to-day price and the second model predicts day-to-day price differences.
-Results showed that the first model'd predictions were able to follow the trend and direction of pricing correctly, however there is a considerable mismatch in the predicted values and the true values.
+The first model predicts bitcoin's day-to-day price.
+The second model predicts day-to-day price differences.
+Results showed that the first modeled predictions were able to follow the trend and direction of pricing correctly.
+However, there is a considerable mismatch between the predicted values and the actual values.
 The second model's predictions were more accurate.

 ## Libraries